-Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of grade level appropriate scientific and engineering practices as outlined in the TEKS.
+Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of grade-level appropriate scientific and engineering practices as outlined in the TEKS.

-- Materials provide teachers with multiple hands-on activities for students to develop, practice, and master grade-level SEPs.
-For example, in the activity Collecting, Recording, and Analyzing Information Using Tools, students "collect, record, and analyze information using various tools and work cooperatively to solve problems using critical thinking and logical reasoning." - The Engineering Design Challenge gives students a performance task aligned with the TEKS they are exploring.
-Students have the opportunity, through discussion or redesign, to improve their design or conclusion based on what was discovered during the design challenge.
+- Materials provide teachers with hands-on activities for students to develop, practice, and master grade-level SEPs.
+For example, in the activity Collecting, Recording, and Analyzing Information Using Tools, students "collect, record, and analyze information using various tools and to work cooperatively to solve problems using critical thinking and logical reasoning." - The scope and sequence document for grade 5 includes a Scientific and Engineering Practices reporting category, which outlines SEPs TEKS to ensure students have multiple opportunities to develop, practice, and demonstrate mastery of grade-level appropriate scientific and engineering practices through the hands-on activities.

+- The Engineering Design Challenge gives students a performance task aligned with the TEKS they are exploring.
+Students have the opportunity, through discussion or redesign, to improve their design or conclusion based on what was discovered during the design challenge. - Grade 5 online materials allow students to navigate simulations and other activities to develop, practice, and master grade-level SEPs.